 Things To Do at Home

-After returning home, if you follow a few precautions, you will be back in the game in no time.
+After returning home, if you follow a few precautions, you will be back in action in no time.

 - Exercise as much as possible